wikixen/wikixen/README.md

 # Hi I'm Benny Hernandez👋,
-I'm a recent graduate from Rutgers University actively searching for work in app development<br/>
+I'm a recent graduate from Rutgers University actively searching for work in app or web development<br/>
 Minored in Data Science while at Rutgers so I have experience in data analytics & machine learning.</br>
 I also dabble in embedded development.